Ikaria (genus)

-Ikaria wariootia is an early example of a wormlike, 2–7 mm bilaterian organism.
+Ikaria is an extinct monospecific genus of a worm-like, possible bilaterian animal.
 Its fossils are found in rocks of the Ediacara Member of South Australia that are estimated to be between 560 and 555 million years old.
+The genus is represented by a single species, Ikaria wariootia.
 A representative of the Ediacaran biota, Ikaria lived during the Ediacaran period, roughly 15 million years before the Cambrian, when the Cambrian explosion occurred and where widespread fossil evidence of modern bilaterian taxa appear in the fossil record.

 Discovery

 Scott D. Evans, Ian V. Hughes, James G. Gehling, and Mary L. Droser published a paper in the Proceedings of the National Academy of Sciences of the United States of America on 23 March 2020, describing the finding and identification of I. wariootia.

 Age

-The age of Ediacara Member strata are not well-defined through radiometric dating, and are primarily estimated comparatively with other Ediacaran Biota assemblages, likely ranging between approximately 562 Ma and 542 Ma.
-Brazilian trace fossils associated with later bilaterians, found 30-40m above a bed radiometrically dated to 555 Ma, are thought to be younger than Ikaria.
-It remains possible that Ikaria evolved prior to 560 Ma.
+The age of Ediacara Member strata are not well-defined through radiometric dating, and are primarily estimated comparatively with other Ediacaran Biota assemblages, likely ranging between 562 and 542 million years ago.
+Brazilian trace fossils associated with later bilaterians, found 30–40 m above a bed radiometrically dated to around 555 million years ago, are thought to be younger than Ikaria.